Jacob Bathen: Niewe Duytsche Liedekens (The Maastricht Songbook), 1554

 His best-known work is the Niewe Duytsche Liedekens, met III.
 IIII.
 V. VI. ende VIII. partyen (New Dutch songs in 3, 4, 5, 6 and 8 parts), printed in 1554.
 The publication is also referred to as 'Dat ierste boeck vanden Niewe Duytsche Liedekens (That first book of New Dutch songs) as well as The Maastricht Songbook, first of all because of the place where it was published.
-The title page shows in the background a panorama of some landmarks of Maastricht and includes the city arms with a single star handing from a tree branch.
+The title page shows in the background a panorama of some landmarks of Maastricht and includes the city arms with a single star hanging from a tree branch.
 The publication groups polyphonic Dutch songs by various composers, of whom some were famous in their time such as Jacobus Clemens non Papa and others who were of rather local renown such as Ludovicus Episcopius, Franciscus Florius and Jean de Latre.
 When the music printer Petrus Phalesius for whom Bathen had previously printed some publications, published in 1572 in Leuven his collection of Dutch-language songs under the title Een Duytsch musyck boeck (A Dutch music book), no less than half of the songs were copied from The Maastrich Songbook.

 One of the principal reasons why the publication is relevant for music history is that the songs collected in it were in the Dutch language.
 The compositions in The Maastricht Songbook used the standard written Dutch that was common at that time.
 At the time of publication, secular music for the elite was primarily written in the French language.
 Even Dutch-language composers tended to use French or even Italian for their songs.
 The first music publisher in the Dutch (Flemish) speaking world to challenge this dominance of French was Tielman Susato, a music publisher and composer active in Antwerp.
 Susato launched an appeal to Flemish and Dutch-speaking composers to create songs in their mother tongue in order to show that native language music was not inferior to that made with French, Latin or Italian lyrics.
 Susato issued his appeal in his lerste musyck boexken (First music booklet) of 1551.
 This publication included four-part vocal music composed in the Dutch language.
 Susato followed up with a Tweeste musyck boexken (Second music booklet) in the same year, and continued to print Dutch-language songs with the three-part Souterliedekens (Psalter-songs) by Clemens non Papa (1556–57) and the four-part Souterliedekens by Gerardus Mes (1561), both published in four volumes.
 Susato's initiative was taken up by other Flemish publishers the first of whom was Jacob Bathen with The Maastricht Songbook of 1554.
 Phalesius would follow in Leuven in 1572 with Een Duytsch musyck boeck, half of the songs of which were recycled from The Maastricht Songbook.